-The current envisaged timeline towards achieving the required statutory approval of both houses of the Oireachtas that will mark the formal establishment of this DMAP is as follows:
+The current envisaged timeline towards achieving the required statutory approval of both houses of the Oireachtas that will mark the formal establishment of the South Coast DMAP is as follows:

-- July 2023: The Minister designated by the Minister for Housing as the Competent Authority for preparing Offshore Renewable Energy DMAPs, including an initial South Coast DMAP. - July 2023: Following earlier preparation of South Coast DMAP Proposal, the Minister for the Environment, Climate and Communications to be invited to prepare a subsequent Draft DMAP by the Minister for Housing. - August September 2023: 8-week public engagement by the Competent Authority with interested citizens, including targeted engagement with key stakeholders.
-This process will include in person and online stakeholder engagement, as well as consideration of written/digital submissions.
-This will be followed by the publication of a Public Engagement summary report by the Minister. - August October 2023: Preparation of a Draft DMAP, including identification of areas for potential offshore renewable energy development, to account for public engagement outcomes and environmental analysis. - October 2023: The Minister to seek the approval of the Minister for Housing for a Draft South Coast DMAP.
-Contingent of this approval, the Minister will publish a Draft DMAP, including SEA and AA. - October November 2023: Statutory Public Consultation on Draft DMAP and associated SEA and AA.
-This will include in person and online public engagement events, as well as consideration of written/digital submissions.
-A Public Consultation summary report will be published by the Minister. - December 2023: Minister to decide upon any possible amendments to Draft DMAP taking into account Public Consultation outcomes, including written/digital submissions.
-A decision to amend the Draft DMAP would require an additional SEA and AA to be carried out on the amended Draft DMAP. - December 2023: Minister to seek the approval of the Minister for Housing for a Draft DMAP (timeline contingent on possible amendments to Draft DMAP), following which the approval of Government will also be sought. - December 2023/January 2024: Minister/Government to seek the approval of both Houses of the Oireachtas for Draft DMAP. - December 2023/January 2024: Oireachtas approval would be followed by the commencement of a competitive auction for the development of up to 900 MW offshore wind capacity within a pre-determined sub-area of the South Coast DMAP.
+- July 2023: The Minister designated by the Minister for Housing as the Competent Authority for preparing Offshore Renewable Energy DMAPs, including an initial South Coast DMAP. - July 2023: Following earlier preparation of South Coast DMAP Proposal, the Minister for the Environment, Climate and Communications to be invited to prepare a subsequent Draft DMAP by the Minister for Housing. - August October 2023: 9-week public engagement by the Competent Authority with interested citizens, including targeted engagement with key stakeholders.
+This process included in-person and online stakeholder engagement, as well as consideration of written/digital submissions.
+This will be followed by the publication of a Public Engagement summary report by the Minister. - August Spring 2024: Preparation of a Draft DMAP, including identification of areas for potential offshore renewable energy development, to account for public engagement outcomes and environmental analysis. - Spring 2024: Statutory Public Consultation on Draft DMAP and associated SEA and AA.
+This will include in-person and online public engagement events, as well as consideration of written/digital submissions.
+A Public Consultation summary report will be published by the Minister. - Early Summer 2024: Minister to decide upon any possible amendments to Draft DMAP taking into account Public Consultation outcomes, including written/digital submissions.
+A decision to amend the Draft DMAP would require an additional SEA and AA to be carried out on the amended Draft DMAP. - Summer 2024: Minister to seek the approval of the Minister for Housing for a Draft DMAP (timeline contingent on possible amendments to Draft DMAP), following which the approval of Government will also be sought. - Summer 2024: Minister/Government to seek the approval of both Houses of the Oireachtas for Draft DMAP.